Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Affine Dynamics

 \begin{proof} Given a stripe $S_i$, according to \cref{sec:affine:thm:dynamics} the arctangents that forms the slow manifold $\mathcal{M}_i$ can either have a horizontal asymptote inside $S_i$ or not.

-If a horizontal asymptote is inside $S_i$, then a slow cycle construction is impossible, even if the asymptote is at one of the borders of $S_i$, since $\mathcal{M}_i$ don't cross transversally both borders of $S_i$.
+If a horizontal asymptote is inside $S_i$, then a slow cycle construction is impossible, even if the asymptote is at one of the borders of $S_i$, since $\mathcal{M}_i$ does not cross transversally both borders of $S_i$.

 However, if no horizontal asymptote is inside $S_i$, then a construction similar to that realized at \cref{sec:affine:exmp:slow_cycle} can occur.
 Finally, no more than one slow cycle can occur, since the arctangents are strictly monotonous and, therefore, transversally crosses $S_i$ at most once. \end{proof}